On April 7, 2026, McAlester voters rejected the proposed 1% infrastructure sales tax.

 McAlester has more road than money.
 A lot more.

-At $1.5 million a year and $1.5 million per lane mile, we can reconstruct about one lane mile of street per year.
-At that pace, it would take over 160 years to address all 166 lane miles.
+At $1.5 million a year and $3 million per mile, we can reconstruct about half a mile of street per year.
+At that pace, it would take over 330 years to address all 166 lane miles.

 The proposed 1% tax has a 10-year sunset.
 It's not forever.
 So the real question is simple: how much do we get done in those 10 years?

 An additional 1% sales tax would generate an estimated $3–5 million per year — roughly tripling the city's infrastructure capacity.
-Over 10 years, that's the difference between fixing 10 lane miles and fixing 30 lane miles at current surface reconstruction costs.
+Over 10 years, that's the difference between fixing 5 miles and fixing 15 miles at the city's planning-level reconstruction cost.
 But the real question isn't just how many miles we fix — it's how well we fix them.

 The most expensive mistake is fixing the surface without fixing what's below it.